ChentaoLi/ChentaoLi.github.io/_pages/about.md

 # 🏅 Honors and Awards
 - *2024.6*  Outstanding undergraduate graduates of Zhejiang University.
 - *2022.10*  Silver Prize of the International Genetically Engineered Machine Competition (iGEM) (ZJUintl-China 2022, Team leader).

+# 📰 News
+- *2024.6*  Graduated from Zhejiang University with the Bachelor's degree of  Biomedical Sciences!
+- *2024.5*  Graduated from The University of Edinburgh with the Bachelor's degree of Integrative Biomedical Sciences!
+- *2024.5*  Graduated from The University of Edinburgh with the Bachelor's degree of Integrative Biomedical Sciences!
+- *2024.4*  Accepted the PhD offer from The Hong Kong University of Science and Technology (Guangzhou)